nextagencyio/drupalx_theme/README.md

 The DrupalX theme starter kit is intended to be used with the [DrupalX distribution](https://github.com/drupalninja/drupalx-project).

-This starter kit includes [Bootstrap 5](https://getbootstrap.com/), [Storybook](https://storybook.js.org/) and full template integration with the DrupalX install profile.
+This starter kit includes [Tailwind CSS](https://tailwindcss.com/), [Storybook](https://storybook.js.org/) and full template integration with the DrupalX install profile.

 Public Storybook: https://drupalx.netlify.app/